-Google Disavow Tool also known as “Google Disavow Links Tool” is obviously one of the most inexplicable tools of Google since its announcement in October 2012.
-By helping publishers to tell Google about certain links that they don’t want the search engine giant to consider while ranking their websites in search queries, there are still many hidden facts about this tool that needs to be unfolded to getting a clear understanding of the Google Disavow Links tool.
+Google Disavow Tool also known as “Google Disavow Links Tool” is obviously one of its most inexplicable tools of Google since its announcement in October 2012.
+By helping publishers to tell Google about certain links that they don’t want the search engine giant to consider while ranking their websites in search queries, there are still many hidden facts about this tool that needs to be unfolded to get a clear understanding of the Google Disavow Links tool.

 But before unfolding these hidden facts, here is a video in which Google’s Matt Cutts explains the working of this tool:

-When it comes to how to use this tool effectively, there are few important steps listed as follows:
+When it comes to how to use this tool effectively, there are a few important steps listed as follows:

-1.Download the Google Webmaster Tool and assemble your earlier SEO work reports.
+1. Open the Google Search Console Tool and assemble your earlier SEO work reports.

 2. Identify the “Spammy Links” of your website using any of these three tools mentioned below:

 Apart from this, you can also identify the spammy links by checking:

-3. Categorize your identified links into Excel spreadsheet as spammy, low quality and bad links.
-Morever, you can also contact the concerned webmasters using tools like LinkDelete and RMOOV to request deletion of these toxic links.
+3. Categorize your identified links into an Excel spreadsheet as spammy, low-quality, and bad links.
+Moreover, you can also contact the concerned webmasters using tools like LinkDelete and RMOOV to request the deletion of these toxic links.

-4. Take two weeks time for checking the links that you have already submitted for removal to create a text file for submitting to the Disavow tool.
+4. Take two weeks’ time for checking the links that you have already submitted for removal to create a text file for submitting to the Disavow tool.
 The file type must be .txt and it should contain only those links that have been attempted to remove earlier as well.

 5. Use # for mentioning a comment about the failing efforts for removing those links.